gbv/daia/daia.md

 return an [error response] status 501 (not supported) if it does not support patron-specific availability for `patron` or `patron-type` respectively.

-Patron-specific availability SHOULD be combined with [authentification].
+Patron-specific availability SHOULD be combined with [authentication].

 <div class="example">
 A document with id `doc:rare` is not allowed to be lend by normal students